 - Improve SSHE performance by investigating and learning from incidents and implementing audits and reviews.

 - Plan and prepare for emergencies and crises by providing resources, training and holding regular drills and exercises.

-- Promote employee health as part of an effective occupational health management.
+- Promote employee and contractor’s health as part of an effective health management system.

-- Reduce greenhouse gas emissions aligning with a pathway to a low carbon future.
+- Reduce greenhouse gas emissions aligned with the pathway to a low carbon future.

 The successful implementation of this Policy requires total commitment from PTTEP employees and contractors at all levels.